 Image: Gigawatt Global

 The need for energy and the abundance of sunshine provide strong justifications for adopting solar energy in Africa.
 The opportunities are rapidly becoming apparent as a range of international investors are planning and constructing large scale solar power plants in the region.
 Based on the announcement of the top 50 solar PV pipeline, Africa will witness an increase of more than 4 GW in installed solar capacity during the years to come.
-Our list of Top 50 projects under development comes in preparation for our events in Nigeria (The Solar Future Nigeria on 25-26 of April) and Ivory Coast (Unlocking Solar Capital Africa on 25-26 October in Abidjan).
+Our list of Top 50 projects under development comes in preparation for our events in Nigeria (The Solar Future Nigeria on 25-26 of April) and Côte d'Ivoire (Unlocking Solar Capital Africa on 25-26 October in Abidjan).

 While the number of PV plants under construction have decreased since our previous report due to completion, many projects have been announced since.

 One of the main observations that can be deduced from the list of solar plants is that, similarly to our previous report, South Africa remains to be the most important market in terms of our biggest announced projects.
 This large number of announced projects might be subject to change in the future due to the high depreciation of the local currency.
 In second place is Nigeria as a result of its persistent push to meet its ambitious energy goals.
 Not only is there a tremendous need for the country to increase its energy supplies but the government also targeted clean energy sources to achieve this.

 The third largest PV focus is attracted by Egypt whose government has recently changed its strategy and opted for larger scale PV plants and fewer developers.
 This move has translated into several 50 MW projects on the horizon essentially kick-starting the local utility-scale PV market.